Code of Conduct

 The Foreign Corrupt Practices Act (the “FCPA”) prohibits the Company and its employees, directors and agents from offering or giving money or any other item of value to win or retain business or to influence any act or decision of any governmental official, political party, candidate for political office or official of a public international organization.
 Stated more concisely, the FCPA prohibits the payment of bribes, kickback or other inducements to foreign officials.
 This prohibition also extends to payments to a sales representative or agent if there is reason to believe that the payment will be used indirectly for a prohibited payment to foreign officials.
 Violation of the FCPA is a crime that can result in severe fines and criminal penalties, as well as disciplinary action by the Company, up to and including termination of employment.

 Certain small facilitation or “grease” payments to foreign officials may be permissible under the FCPA if customary in the country or locality and intended to secure routine governmental action.
 Governmental action is “routine” if it is ordinarily and commonly performed by a foreign official and does not involve the exercise of discretion.
 For instance, “routine” functions would include setting up a telephone line or expediting a shipment through customs.
-To ensure legal compliance, all facilitation payments must receive prior written approval from the Company’s Chief Financial Officer or General Counsel, if any, and must be clearly and accurately reported as a business expense.
+To ensure legal compliance, all facilitation payments must receive prior written approval from the Company’s Chief Financial Officer or Compliance Officer, and must be clearly and accurately reported as a business expense.

 ENVIRONMENT, HEALTH AND SAFETY

 The Company is committed to providing a safe and healthy working environment for its employees and to avoiding adverse impact and injury to the environment and the communities in which it does business.
 Company employees and directors must comply with all applicable environmental, health and safety laws, regulations and Company standards.
 It is your responsibility to understand and comply with the laws, regulations and policies that are relevant to your job.
 Failure to comply with environmental, health and safety laws and regulations can result in civil and criminal liability against you and the Company, as well as disciplinary action by the Company, up to and including termination of employment.
-You should contact the Company’s Chief Financial Officer or General Counsel, if any, if you have any questions about the laws, regulations and policies that apply to you.
+You should contact the Company’s Chief Financial Officer or Compliance Officer, if you have any questions about the laws, regulations and policies that apply to you.

 All Company employees and directors should strive to conserve resources and reduce waste and emissions through recycling and other energy conservation measures.
 You have a responsibility to promptly report any known or suspected violations of environmental laws or any events that may result in a discharge or emission of hazardous materials.